eltimn/lift-mongoauth/README.markdown

 # Creating a User Data Model

-This module provides several traits for constructing a User model, which includes roles and permissions.
+This module provides several traits for constructing user model classes, which includes roles and permissions.

 There are several ways you can utilize this module: